 Professional Dental Cleaning (Scaling and Root Planing)

 When we scale the teeth and gums, we remove plaque and tartar buildup from above and below your gum line.
 Then, during root planing, we smooth the tooth roots.
 We remove harmful bacteria from the tooth roots to help the gums reattach to your teeth.
+A deep cleaning can help reverse gingivitis and prevent advanced gum disease.

 Improved Oral Hygiene